-The main reason for this is because how well a message is communicated is just as important as the message itself however and this is why internal communication channels are so important.
-You would after all, think long and hard before sending out a marketing campaign because you realise the importance of the manner in which you speak to customers.
+How well a message is communicated is just as important as the message itself however and this is why internal communication channels are so important.
+You would after all, think long and hard before sending out a marketing campaign because you know it’s important to speak to customers in a certain way.
 Your employees are no different and how you’re engaging with them can have a huge impact on the culture of your organisation.

-With so many different internal communication channels to choose from in today’s globalised and high-tech workplace, however, how do you know which one to choose?
+With so many different internal communication platforms to choose from in today’s high-tech workplace, how do you know which one to choose?
 Below I share the pros and cons of five of the most popular and effective options.

-This one needs no introduction.
-Email is the simple, effective and obvious choice when it comes to communicating with employees.
-Yes, it’s overused and we spend much of our day trying to clear our inboxes but for startups and SMEs that don’t have stacks of cash to throw into their internal communication systems, it’s perfect.
+Email is the simple, effective and obvious choice when it comes to liaising with employees.
+Yes, it’s overused and we spend much of our day trying to clear our inboxes, but for startups and SMEs that don’t have a lot of money to throw at an internal communication system, it’s perfect.

-- You can keep your communications as basic or elaborate as you wish.
+- You can keep your communications as basic or elaborate as you like.
 From plain text to video and templated emails, how creative you are with your messages is entirely up to you.

-- Everyone knows how email works – you don’t have to dedicate time to teach employees how to navigate complex systems.
+- Everyone knows how email works – you don’t have to teach employees how to navigate complex systems.

-- Employees have access to their inbox even when they’re working remotely.
+- Employees can access their inbox even when they’re working remotely.

 - You have a permanent record of all communications sent out and you can even set up read receipts so you know when employees have read your email.